cpauloh/semmd/skos/README.md

 ## Future Work
-* The ontology schema and vocabulary (individuals) will be placed into separate files.
+* The ontology schema and vocabulary (individuals) will be placed into separate files, and there will be some model refinement.